A Preterist Commentary on 2 Peter 3:5-13: Summary and Highlights

 A Preterist Commentary on 2 Peter 3:5-13: Conclusion

 According to the above “A.D.
-Doctrine” commentary on 2 Peter 3:5-13, the destruction of heaven by fire is fulfilled at the start of the Jewish revolt when a war is seen in the heavens, while the destruction of the earth representing Israel transpired immediately thereafter as a result of Rome’s scorched earth policy.
+Doctrine” commentary on 2 Peter 3:5-13, the destruction of heaven by fire was fulfilled in the first century as a result of Rome’s scorched earth policy.

 - See the commentary on the Book of Revelation.